MartBent/energy-indicator/README.md

 The energy indicator will be able to indicate information about energy consumtion to the user.
 This will be done using a internet connection.

+## Getting started
+This project makes use of Espressif's own embedded framework called "ESP IDF".
+This framework is used to write, build, flash, and debug embedded applications on ESP SoC's and it is required in order to use this project.
+A tutorial on how to install and use it can be found at [Esp Idf: Getting started](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html)

 ## Overview
 ![systemoverview](https://user-images.githubusercontent.com/45065264/200043617-b37d10df-d38d-41cb-9b4f-f1f6de1efe84.png)

 This is a high level overview of the energy indicator system.
-Further technical specifications will be described later.
+More detailed explainations can be found in the corresponding folders found in the main folder.

 ## Components
 The components shown in the overview are described.